 Has it been heat processed?

-Heat processing of many once-living samples such as insects destroys enzyme activity in the sample, and hence tests for enzyme activity can be used to determine if the sample has been heat-treated in many cases.
+Heat processing of many once-living samples destroys enzyme activity in the sample, and hence tests for enzyme activity can be used to determine if the sample has been heat-treated in many cases.
 In other cases, such as glass or metal, the condition of surface deposits such as starch can give indications as to the history of the sample.

 Other foreign bodies